mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 “Without treading these two paths” means: “this is my den; you should depend on [this]” – yes it is, but [no] it is not.
 On the other hand, this is not my den; of course this is not my den.
 But you shouldn’t believe this is not my den – because you are already in the den, making a hole [with] your consciousness, trying to prepare for your talk – and then, it’s your den.
 But on the other hand – not-den.
 “Let it go,” “free from den” means that is my not-den.

 You cannot attach to either one of them.
 That’s why, “without these two paths.”
-What is right?
+What is *right*?
 Completely, no way.
 All you have to do is, just swim in the ocean.

 In the [Ocean Seal Samadhi](dogen#ocean-seal-samadhi) in Shobogenzo, [Dogen](glossary#dogen) says something like that: “The original nature of existence is pretty deep and pretty high.”
 That means, completely beyond human speculation.
 In other words, according to this: something transcendent [of] human consciousness, human body, human mind – whatever it is, it’s pretty deep, and something transcendent.